9. team

 ✅ Meals

 Vegetarian meals are served three times a day in a buffet style.
-Additional dietary options are also available — including meat, vegan, lactose-free, gluten-free, and other special diets (on request).
+Other options are available — including vegan, lactose-free, gluten-free diets or a traditional (meat-based) option.
 Just let us know your needs in the registration form.

-Please note that special diets require an additional fee of 140 zł / 35 euro (for the entire event, paid together with the conference fee).
+Please note that these special dietary options require an additional fee of 140 zł / 35 euro (for the entire event, paid together with the conference fee, regardless of how many diet options are selected).

 ✅ Weather